Texas woman fighting for legal abortion flees the state

 “Kate’s case has shown the world that abortion bans are dangerous for pregnant people, and exceptions don’t work,” Northup said.
 “She desperately wanted to be able to get care where she lives and recover at home surrounded by family.
 While Kate had the ability to leave the state, most people do not, and a situation like this could be a death sentence.”

 Cox is a 31-year-old mother of two from the Dallas area.
-Her fetus has been diagnosed with full trisomy 18, a chromosomal anomaly that leads to miscarriage, stillbirth or the death of the infant within hours, days or weeks after birth.
+She sought an abortion after learning her fetus had been diagnosed with Trisomy 18, a chromosomal anomaly that leads to miscarriage, stillbirth or the death of the infant within hours, days or weeks after birth.
+Carrying the pregnancy to term would likely jeopardize her future fertility, and she and her husband said they wanted more children.

+Following Thursday’s ruling from District Court Judge Maya Guerra Gamble, Paxton issued a direct threat to hospitals and physicians, saying the court’s order would not protect them from prosecution if they performed an abortion on Cox.

+In Texas, a doctor who performs an abortion could be sentenced to life in prison.